anmolmansingh/EcoGrocers/README.md

 ```
 django-admin --version
 ```

-Copy-paste the local env file to the project (it should never be committed)
+Create your own .env file using the secrets from the Firebase database

 After creating a virtual environment of your choice, run the requirements.txt file to install your libraries on it
 ```